kbsletten/Arcanist/README.md

 `level` - This option sets your active character's level.
 The minimum is 0 and the maximum is 10.

+`luck` - This option sets your active character's luck token.

 `maxhp` - This option sets your active character's maximum Hit Points (HP).
 The minimum is 1.

 `name` - This option sets your active character's name.